Hosting your own SMP Server

 1. Install binary:

-• Using offical binaries:
+• Using pre-compiled binaries:

 curl -L https://github.com/simplex-chat/simplexmq/releases/latest/download/smp-server-ubuntu-20_04-x86-64 -o /usr/local/bin/smp-server && chmod +x /usr/local/bin/smp-server